riveca10/pdsnd_github/README.md

 Replace the Project Title

 ### Description
-The project is about a python script that prompts the user to see  statistical data about three cities bikesharing services.
+The project is about a python script that prompts the user to see  statistical data about three cities bike-sharing services.
+The cities are Washington, Chicago and New York City.

 ### Files used
 washington.csv